 November 17, 1939: Judy’s mom, Ethel, married William Gilmore.
 By all accounts, Judy did not like her new stepfather and the two did not get along.
 Allegedly Judy never forgave her mother for marrying Gilmore on the anniversary of the death of her beloved father, Frank Gumm.

 November 17, 1940: Two items.
 Judy is seen in the weekly “Hollywood Off Guard” photo page.
 The exact venue is unknown.
-She’s wearing the same floral chiffon dress that she posed in for some promotional photos (shown above).
-The second item is Hedda Hopper’s chat with director Norman Taurog who talks about youngsters wanting a career in Hollywood, and of course, Judy, whom he recently directed in Little Nellie Kelly.
+She’s wearing the same floral chiffon dress she posed in for promotional photos (shown above).
+The second item is Hedda Hopper’s chat with director Norman Taurog, who talks about youngsters wanting a career in Hollywood, and of course, Judy, whom he recently directed in Little Nellie Kelly.

 Check out The Judy Room’s Filmography Pages on Little Nellie Kelly here.